Ai (chimpanzee)

-Ai (born in 1976, estimated) is a female western chimpanzee (Pan troglodytes verus), currently living at the Primate Research Institute of Kyoto University (acronym KUPRI).
-She is the first subject of the Ai project, a research program started in 1978 by Kiyoko Murofushi and Tetsuro Matsuzawa aimed at understanding chimpanzee cognition through computer interface experiments.
+Ai (アイ; c.
+1976 – January 9, 2026) was a female western chimpanzee (Pan troglodytes verus), who lived at the Primate Research Institute of Kyoto University (acronym KUPRI).
+She was the first subject of the Ai project, a research program started in 1978 by Kiyoko Murofushi and Tetsuro Matsuzawa aimed at understanding chimpanzee cognition through computer interface experiments.

 Biography

-Ai was born in 1976 (estimated) in the Guinean Forests of West Africa.
+Ai was born around 1976 in the Guinean forests of West Africa.
 Born wild, Ai was soon taken into captivity and sold to KUPRI in 1977 by an animal trader (this type of sale became illegal in 1980 with Japan's ratification of CITES).
 She was the first subject of KUPRI's chimpanzee project, which was intended to become Japan's first ape-language study in the vein of earlier ape-language studies.
 Ai was joined at KUPRI the following year by two more chimpanzees, Akira and Mari.
 In 2000, Ai gave birth to a son, Ayumu.

+Ai died from multiple organ failure on January 9, 2026, at the age of 49.